thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

 tourType: Boat Charter
 title: Gold Coast Romantic Sails
 icon: ""
-featuredImage: /uploads/a511561a-a3ed-4f76-989b-f28bb7d461e8.jpg
+featuredImage: /uploads/mb3a0778.jpg
 intro: >-
   ## Gold Coast Romantic Sails

-  If you are celebrating a wedding anniversary, birthday, Valentines Day or looking to impress a special date, trust us when we say, there is honestly nothing more romantic than setting sail on your own private yacht.
-Imagine lazing back in the sunshine sipping on champagne, waves lapping beneath you, the sounds of your favourite tunes filling the air as the wind fills the sails.
-Sounds blissful right?
-There are serious brownie points up for grabs with this date idea and as a bonus you get to have fun too!

-  Our mid-week sunset yacht charter is a popular option for romantic date nights on the Gold Coast and can be booked online.
-We can also offer daytime sails and weekend options so please feel free to click on the booking/enquiry tab above should you wish to receive more info and discuss other charter options.
+  Looking for a romantic date idea that's a little more memorable than dinner and drinks?

+  Whether you're celebrating an anniversary, planning a surprise, popping the question, or simply want to spend some quality time together, there's something pretty special about having your own private yacht all to yourselves.

+  Picture champagne in hand, your favourite playlist drifting through the speakers, the ocean breeze, a stunning Gold Coast sunset and nowhere else you need to be.
+Our romantic sail packages are designed to help you slow down, switch off and enjoy the moment together.
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry/